Verification Risk Tiers

 }

 • Accepts MEDIUM, HIGH, or HIGHEST.
-Requesting LOW returns 403 — contact Astrada to set a LOW floor.
+Requesting LOW returns 403 — contact Astrada to set a

 • Set stripeValidationLevel to null to clear the override and return to Astrada's default path.

 • The policy is per subaccount.
-There is no inheritance from the parent account at request time — set the tier on each subaccount you want to change.
+There is no inheritance from the parent account at request

 An optional safeguard sits alongside the tiers: with verificationPolicy.failedAttemptLockout enabled, a card that fails verification too many times is throttled across all networks until it clears (or you clear it).
-It applies to MEDIUM/HIGH (HIGHEST has its own per-card lockout).
+It applies to LOW/MEDIUM/HIGH (HIGHEST has its own per-card lockout).
 See Verification Attempt Lockout.

 Every completed verification reports how 3DS resolved: